MONTHLY UPDATE - September 2018

 Beginning this month, we will highlight some wonderful parent resources available to promote healthy eating at school and at home.
 Check out this month’s resource about packing a lunch.
-What's for Lunch in September will provide some great ideas for you.
+What's for Lunch? will provide some great ideas for you.

 Terry Fox is a Canadian hero.
 He gives us hope and inspires us to continue to strive to find a cure for cancer.
-In his memory, our students will be participating in the Terry Fox School Run scheduled for Thursday, September 28 at 2:15 p.m.
+In his memory, our students will be participating in the Terry Fox School Run scheduled for Thursday, September 27 at 2:15 p.m.
+We will begin with a short assembly in the gym and then proceed outside for the run, rain or shine!
 Please bring a toonie for Terry.
 Join us and wear your runners.